syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/columns/column-template.md

 {% endtabs %}
 {% endif %}

+## How to get the row object using column template

+You can get the row data by clicking any of the buttons in the Grid column.
+This can be achieved by using the column template feature and the `getRowObjectFromUID` method of the Grid.

+In the following sample, the button element is rendered in the Employee Data column.
+By clicking the button, you can get the row data in the console using the `getRowObjectFromUID` method of the Grid.

+{% if page.publishingplatform == "aspnet-core" %}

+{% tabs %}
+{% highlight cshtml tabtitle="CSHTML" %}
+{% include code-snippet/grid/columns/row-object/tagHelper %}
+{% endhighlight %}
+{% highlight c# tabtitle="Row-object.cs" %}
+{% include code-snippet/grid/columns/row-object/row-object.cs %}
+{% endhighlight %}
+{% endtabs %}

+{% elsif page.publishingplatform == "aspnet-mvc" %}

+{% tabs %}
+{% highlight razor tabtitle="CSHTML" %}
+{% include code-snippet/grid/columns/row-object/razor %}
+{% endhighlight %}
+{% highlight c# tabtitle="row-object.cs" %}
+{% include code-snippet/grid/columns/row-object/row-object.cs %}
+{% endhighlight %}
+{% endtabs %}
+{% endif %}

 ## See Also

 * [Dynamically render the icon based on the value in data source](https://www.syncfusion.com/forums/174307/change-variable-icon-based-on-the-information-obtained-from-the-datasource)